ankurmohla/A-Maze-ed/README.md

-# A maze game made in assembly language and stimulated in emu8086.
+# A maze solving game inspired by Pac-man created in assembly language and stimulated in emu8086.